A sobering 9 out of 10 projects experience cost overrun, and experience tells us that schedule overrun is a common occurrence too.

 When building your project schedule, you should avoid dangling activities – i.e. activities with no or incomplete logic.

-To produce a correct critical path schedule, changes in an activity duration need to lead to the correct implications for it successors and the project as a whole, without the need for extra manual work.
+To produce an accurate critical path schedule, the implications of changes to an activity's duration must be reflected in its successor and the project as a whole – without the need for extra manual work.

-If there are dangling activities or activities with incorrect logic, their float values will not be accurate, meaning the critical path may not be identified correctly.
+If there are dangling activities, their float values will not be accurate, meaning the critical path may not be identified correctly.
 As a result, you may end up formulating a completely inaccurate project completion date.

 7. Check the Critical Path Makes Sense

-Essentially, establishing a valid critical path is needed to examine the effects of slippage along it.
-And since the critical path determines the project’s earliest possible completion; extra focus, energy, and attention should be spent on critical activities.
+Since the critical path determines the project’s earliest possible completion, extra focus, energy, and attention should be spent on critical activities.
 If your critical path runs through your management activities, the schedule should be carefully examined and challenged.

 8. Check the Schedule Contains Reasonable Float

-The schedule should identify float, i.e. the amount of time an activity can slip before the project end date or any part of delivery is delayed.
-Try to look out for excessively high float as it can be an indicator of missing logic and aim to avoid using too many activity date constraints, as they can cause inaccurate float calculations.
+The schedule should identify float – i.e. the amount of time an activity can slip before the project end date or any part of delivery is delayed.
+Try to look out for excessively high float as it can be an indicator of missing logic and avoid using too many activity date constraints as they can cause inaccurate float calculations.

 9. Assign Resources to All Activities

-The activity represents work that must be performed to satisfy the project contract, which cannot be done without consuming resources.
-Any activity without resources should not be in your schedule.
+Activities represents work that must be done to satisfy the project contract.
+This can't be done without consuming resources.
+Therefor, any activities without assigned resources shouldn't be in your schedule.

-Ultimately, the reasons resource-loaded schedules are so useful to projects are that manpower requirements can be planned in advance and any manpower conflicts or problems that arise can be mitigated and resolved.
+Ultimately, the reason resource-loaded schedules are so useful is that manpower requirements can be planned in advance, allowing for any manpower conflicts or problems to be mitigated and resolved ahead of time.